 Greenland Girls’ staff and students pose with visitors at the school – Photo courtesy GGS’s Facebook page

-A school for teen mothers in Kenya’s Kajiado County, Greenland Girls School, has received a boost in publicity and numerous pledges of support after journalist and JHR trainee Moraa Obiria interviewed its founder and CEO Purity Gikunda whom she met at a roundtable organized for civil society organizations by JHR’s Canada World: Voice for Women and Girls’ Rights (VWGR) program.
+A school for teen mothers in Kenya’s Kajiado County, Greenland Girls School, has received a boost in publicity and numerous pledges of support after journalist and JHR trainee Moraa Obiria interviewed its founder and CEO Purity Gikunda.
+Obiria and her co-author Charles Wanyoro met Gikunda at a roundtable organized for civil society organizations by JHR’s Canada World: Voice for Women and Girls’ Rights (VWGR) program.

-In an article published in Nation Africa on July 23, Obiria and her co-author Charles Wanyoro describe the culture of discrimination against teenage mothers in mainstream Kenyan schools despite the enactment of national policies supporting their education, and highlight Greenland Girls as a rare, special school that “offers hope to teenage mothers”.
+In their article published in Nation Africa on July 23, Obiria and Wanyoro describe the culture of discrimination against teenage mothers in mainstream Kenyan schools.
+Teachers adopt a hostile attitude towards students with children despite the enactment of national policies supporting their education.
+In their article, Obiria and Wanyoro highlight Greenland Girls as a rare, special school that “offers hope to teenage mothers”.

 Gikunda says that JHR’s VWGR project has opened up avenues for her organization to directly engage the media, while developing her own capacity to promote the school and gain support from her community:

 “I thank VWGR for inviting me to their training and other events.
 I can tell you these opportunities have been very useful for my work and the entire organization, which didn’t receive any media coverage before.
 The trainings were a good opportunity for me to network.
 I got to interact with journalists; we exchanged contacts.